gabibdods/ConfinedandUnbound/README.md

 # 🎮 2D Remake of a Childhood Game — Built in RPG Maker XP

-A passion-driven remake of a nostalgic 3D childhood game using RPG Maker XP and the Ruby Game Scripting System (RGSS).
+A behavior-driven remake of a nostalgic 3D childhood game using RPG Maker XP and the Ruby Game Scripting System (RGSS).
 Developed from gameplay reference footage, this 2D pixel-art adaptation faithfully reconstructs the original experience while introducing creative improvements in game design, story progression, and user engagement.

 ---